-Could Arsenal’s Arsene Wenger Resign This Summer?
+Could Arsenal’s Arsène Wenger Resign This Summer?
 Sacking Seems Imminent

 “Maybe winning the FA Cup and finishing in the top four might achieve that,” Keown wrote.
 “He has been the greatest manager in Arsenal’s history and he deserves to go without so much fury and recrimination.”

-Meanwhile, Arsene Wenger has stated that he is not worried about his legacy at Arsenal.
+Meanwhile, Arsène Wenger has stated that he is not worried about his legacy at Arsenal.

 “I don’t work for my image, I work for this club with full commitment.
 After, how I will be judged is not too much my problem,” he said.
 “I think I have shown I love this club, that I am loyal, that I make the right decisions.
 I will continue to do that by respecting the values that I think are vital for me.”

-Could Arsene Wenger leave Arsenal this summer?
+Could Arsène Wenger leave Arsenal this summer?
 Let us know what you think in the comment section below.

 [Featured Image by Francois Mori/AP Photo]